mozillascience/learning/README.md

 # learning
 ##This is a repository for planning and working on Mozilla Science Lab learning materials.

-We are creaing learning materials for our communities.
+We create learning materials for our communities.
 For 2016, our primary audiences are:

 * Mozilla Fellows for Science